Mobile game: Monetization

-A subscription-based game will offer a base version with limited features that can be played for free, but additional premium features can be obtained if the user pays a monthly subscription fee.
+A subscription-based game offers a base version with limited features that can be played for free, but additional premium features are obtained if the user pays a monthly subscription fee.
 If they terminate their subscription, they lose access to those features, though typically not any game progression related to those features, and can pick up those features later by restarting their subscription.

 Many game apps are free to play through a combination of these models.
-Over time, mobile developers of these types of apps have observed that the bulk of their players do not spend any funds on their game, but instead revenues are generated from a small fraction, typically under 10% of their total players.
-Further, most of the revenue is generated by a very small fraction, about 2%, of the total players, who routinely spend large amounts of money on the game.
+Over time, mobile developers of these types of apps have observed that the bulk of their players do not spend any funds on their game, but instead revenues are generated from a small fraction, typically under 10%, of their total players.
+Further, most of the revenue is generated by a very small fraction, about 2% of the total players, who routinely spend large amounts of money on the game.
 A similar split on revenue had been seen in social-network games played in browsers.
-These players are known as "whales", inspired by same term used for high rolling gamblers.
+These players are colloquially termed "whales", inspired by the same term used for high rolling gamblers.
 The social nature of a mobile game has also been found to affect its revenue, as games that encourage players to work in teams or clans will lead to increased spending from engaged players.